Last checked: 2026-06-16

 Survivor Default C Free starter Vanilla baseline — no equipment, no damage bonuses.
 Brand-new players who have not earned any Credits yet. verified

-Medic Common A needs_check Reliable beginner kit.
+Medic Uncommon A 10,000 Credits Reliable beginner kit.
 Healing utilities + balanced gear.
 First serious class for new players, especially in team co-op runs where someone needs to keep the squad alive. verified

-Engineer Common-Uncommon B needs_check Stationary defense — turrets, barricades, lane control.
+Engineer Rare B 20,000 Credits Stationary defense — turrets, barricades, lane control.
 Holding a chokepoint in team play; consistent damage from automated turrets. verified

-Ninja Rare C around 10,000 Credits Agility + close-range — stealth survival, not damage carry.
+Ninja Rare C 25,000 Credits Agility + close-range — stealth survival, not damage carry.
 Early waves and clutch revives where you need a short window of total threat-drop. verified

 Demolitionist Epic B 50,000 Credits Crowd control specialist — knockback, stun, area DOT.
 Punishing tightly grouped zombie packs and stalling waves while teammates reposition. verified